moj-analytical-services/user-guidance/source/documentation/apps/rshiny-app.md

 If you already use the AP shiny server, and would like to switch to the open source server, the key changes you need to make are:

-- Change the base docker image in yout Dockerfile:
+- Change the base docker image in your Dockerfile:

 ```
 FROM ghcr.io/ministryofjustice/data-platform-rshiny-open-source-base:1.0.3